Chan-Byoung Chae: Machine learning

 In 2017, Chae introduced a novel machine learning technique for modeling the molecular MIMO channel and confirmed its effectiveness using numerical studies.
 He also provided an overview of map-based mmWave channel models, and proposed a concept of how they can be utilized to integrate a hardware testbed/sounder with a software testbed/sounder.
-He categorized mapbased channel parameters and also provided guidelines for hybrid modeling.
+He categorized map-based channel parameters and also provided guidelines for hybrid modeling.
 While focusing his studies on Artificial Intelligence (AI) and Machine Learning (ML) approaches, he addressed the special issues on advances and applications of artificial intelligence and machine learning for wireless communications.
-In another study, he employed the artificial neural networks technique, and modeled the received signal for a spherical transmitter and a perfectly absorbing receiver. while examining multiuser MIMO communication from an algorithmic perspective, he discussed performance gains, tradeoffs, and practical considerations, and also explored several approaches including non-linear and linear channelaware precoding in this context.
+In another study, he employed the artificial neural networks technique, and modeled the received signal for a spherical transmitter and a perfectly absorbing receiver. while examining multiuser MIMO communication from an algorithmic perspective, he discussed performance gains, tradeoffs, and practical considerations, and also explored several approaches including non-linear and linear channel-aware precoding in this context.